 Silent Directed Retreat

 Seeking to grow your relationship with God?
 Escape the noise of the city and of daily life on the Silent Directed Retreat, held at the beautiful and serene Jesuit Retreat House on Lake Winnebago.
-This six-day retreat is based on the model offered by St. Ignatius of Loyola in the Spiritual Exercises.
+Open to sophomores through senior students, graduate students, alumni, and Marquette faculty & staff, this six-day retreat is based on the model offered by St. Ignatius of Loyola in the Spiritual Exercises.
 Along with daily meetings with a spiritual director to help process and guide the retreat, each individual will have freedom in forming the overall pattern of his or her retreat.
 As a silent, individual retreat, there are plenty of opportunities for personal prayer, reflection, rest, and time outdoors.
 Communal prayer and worship opportunities will also be available.

-The Faber Center and Campus Ministry facilitate the Silent Directed Retreat as partners, making this one of only two retreats that students, faculty, and staff attend together.
+The Faber Center and Campus Ministry facilitate the Silent Directed Retreat as partners, making this the only retreat that students, faculty, and staff attend together.
 The resulting intergenerational community is a highlight of this retreat.

 For a good sense of what the Silent Directed Retreat is like, check out this 2-minute video with thoughts from past participants.